 The grass may help relieve an upset stomach

-Goldendoodles need Fiber in their Diet
+Puppies need Fiber in their Diet

 They also would eat everything of what they caught, such as the meat, bones, internal organs, and stomach contents of their prey.
 When they eat an entire animal, it provided them with a balanced diet.